 - From the city, catch a Tuk-tuk to the border crossing where you exit Laos.

 - At Immigration, take the local bus (4,000K) across Friendship Bridge No.1 to Nong Khai (Thailand) to be stamped into Thailand.

-- Walk across the road (signs everywhere) and get back on another Thai local bus (7,000K; about a 2-minute wait) across the bridge again so as to get stamped into Laos and pay US$30 for the 30-day visa.
+- Walk across the road (signs everywhere) and get back on another Thai local bus (7,000K; about a 2-minute wait) across the bridge again so as to be stamped into Laos.
+The cost is USD$30 for the 30-day visa.

-- At Immigration, pick up the local bus to take you back into the city.
+- At Immigration, pick up the local bus to take you back into Vientiane.

 Vientiane to Thakhek

 Next stop Thakhek, as apparently this town is closer to Tham Kong Lo, which is the karst limestone cave in the Phu Hin Bun National Park.

 Bought the bus ticket (120,000K) from the Chinese Hotel a couple of doors down from the Bayern Guesthouse, which included a hotel pick-up.
 Lush.

 All hotels in Vientiane charge a marked-up ticket price for hotel pick-ups but as the bus station is south of the city, the only other way is to catch a Songthaew (around 20,000K per person).